 Just to try to pre-empt arguments like “disk space is cheap”, “compiler time is cheaper than human time”, etc.: there are no golden bullets in engineering, only trade-offs.
 Why would you default to the biggest, slowest option?
 This is the “every web site must be able to scale like Facebook” type logic.
 You don’t even have to do more work to use argh or gumdrop.
 If clap ends up having some magic feature that no other parser has that you absolutely need, you can switch, but I’ve yet to ever encounter such a thing.
 Its inertia and popularity carry it forward, but it is perhaps the last choice you should pick for a new project—not the first.

-If I ever encounter a single howto or blog post or Stack Overflow answer that tells me how to use Clap how to do something 5 minutes more quickly than an alternative, it’s paid for itself.
+If I ever encounter a single howto or blog post or Stack Overflow answer that tells me how to use Clap to do something 5 minutes more quickly than with an alternative, it’s paid for itself.

 Amdahl’s Law says you can’t optimize a system by tweaking a single component and get more than that component’s total usage back.
 If Clap takes 1% of a program’s resources, optimizing that down to 0 will still use 99% of the original resources.